 What to Look For:

-• Walls that feel spongy or soft to the touch.
+- Walls that feel spongy to the touch or soft.

-• Ceilings that bulge, sag, or appear discolored.
+- Ceilings that bulge, sag or seem discolored.

 What It Means: